Learning a Stable Dynamic System with a Lyapunov Energy Function for Demonstratives Using Neural Networks: The Proposed Approach

 where $\mathrm{Relu}$ is a element-wise calculated function characterized by the following form:

 To address the third problem, the neural network structure can be configured in a way that ensures the output becomes a zero vector only when the input is a zero vector.
-There are two approaches to achieve this:

-Firstly, employing a suitable activation function, such as $\mathrm{Softplus}$, that ensures the output is always greater than zero.
-Then, plus the output of the neural network with $\boldsymbol{x}$.
-Secondly, configure the neural network without bias but with an appropriate activation function, like $\mathrm{Tanh}$, to guarantee that the output is a zero vector when the input is a zero vector.
-Additionally, set a portion of the neural network's weight matrices to be identity matrices.
-This ensures that the weight matrices are linearly independent and cannot produce a zero vector when the input is non-zero.
+One simple way to enhance the performance of the neural network is to utilize a suitable activation function, such as the $\mathrm{Softplus}$ or $\mathrm{Sigmoid}$ function, which guarantee that the output is always greater than zero.
+Alternatively, the $\mathrm{Tanh}$ function can be employed to ensure that the output is always lesser than one.
+Furthermore, the output of the neural network should be multiplied with the input vector $\boldsymbol{x}$ and then added to it.

-In our paper, both of these methods are utilized, and the expression for $\boldsymbol{y}$ corresponding with the illustration in Fig. \ref{fig1} that is defined as follows:
+In our paper, the expression for $\boldsymbol{y}$ corresponding with the illustration in Fig. \ref{fig1} that is defined as follows: